creativenull/creativenull.dev/content/posts/13-nixos-first-impressions.md

 ];
 ```

-Another example are the [denops plugins][denops], which rely on deno to be installed in the system to run those plugins.
+Another dependency I use is the [denops plugins][denops], which rely on deno to be installed in the system to run those
-One of them, my own plugin [projectlocal.vim][projectlocal.vim] relies on deno to be installed in the system.
+plugins.
+One of them, my own plugin [projectlocal.vim][projectlocal.vim], relies on deno to be installed in the system.
+However, this was an easy install.
+I just had to specify deno in the configuration file as a system package.

 In addition to denops, there is another plugin which is the [denops-shared-server][denops-shared-server] that I use to
-let denops run in the background in a daemon process.
+let denops run in the background in a systemd process.
 That way it's faster to load denops plugins.

 However, nixos does not have a proper way to get the shared server running.
 Every time I restart the system I have to
-also restart the shared server because it will error when I open nvim after the restart.
+also manually restart the shared server because it will error out when I open nvim after a system restart.

-I did try to add a systemd entry in the configuration file but since this is a user systemd process, it's not very clear
+I did try to add a systemd entry in the configuration file but since this is a user systemd process, I don't know how to
-how to set it up.
-All I see is how to setup a systemd entry if it's for the system and not for the user.

-## Conclusion
+set it up and I'm not able to find any documentation on how to do it.

+### Note on flakes and home-manager

 As a side note, I did look into flakes to see if I can version control my configuration but again like I mentioned in my
-experience with denops and its shared server, it's extremely difficult to find article that could further expand of how
+experience with denops and its shared server setup as a systemd process, it's extremely difficult to find article that
-to version lock it instead of just listing out the packages from different sources.
-I need a deep dive article, to which
+could further expand of how to version lock it instead of just listing out the packages from different sources.
+I need
-I have yet to find on nix flakes.
+to find an in-depth article, to which I have yet to find on nix flakes.

 As for home-manager, since I already have a script for my dotfiles, I don't see any need for it.
 While I did try it, I
 got confused as to how I would use it with nix flakes and how does it factor in the nixos configuration file.

+## Conclusion

 Anyway, while there are still some problems to fix, I feel like nixos is still a great entry for me to tinker around
 with the configuration file.
 I will still continue to work on the file, albeit when I get some more time out of work.